Anwarvic/anwarvic.github.io/my_collections/_multilingual-nmts/mRASP.md

 ---
 title: "mRASP"
-date: 2021-01-22
+date: 2020-10-07
-cover: /image1.png
+cover: /image0.png
+labs: ["ByteDance AI Lab", "Fudan University"]
 ---

-mRASP stands for "multilingual Random Aligned Substitution Pre-training" which is a pre-training method for multilingual NMT models proposed by ByteDance AI Lab in 2021 and published in their paper: "[Pre-training Multilingual Neural Machine Translation by Leveraging Alignment Information](https://arxiv.org/pdf/2010.03142.pdf)".
+mRASP stands for "multilingual Random Aligned Substitution Pre-training" which is a pre-training method for multilingual NMT models proposed by ByteDance AI Lab in 2020 and published in their paper: "[Pre-training Multilingual Neural Machine Translation by Leveraging Alignment Information](https://arxiv.org/pdf/2010.03142.pdf)".
 The official code for this paper can be found on this GitHub repository: